The Body Papers

 The abuse and trauma Talusan suffers as a child affects all her relationships, her mental health, and her relationship with her own body.
 Later, she learns that her family history is threaded with violence and abuse.
 And she discovers another devastating family thread: cancer.
 In her thirties, Talusan must decide whether to undergo preventive surgeries to remove her breasts and ovaries.
 Despite all this, she finds love, and success as a teacher.
 On a fellowship, Talusan and her husband return to the Philippines, where she revisits her family’s ancestral home and tries to reclaim a lost piece of herself.

 Not every family legacy is destructive.
 From her parents, Talusan has learned to tell stories in order to continue.
 The generosity of spirit and literary acuity of this debut memoir are a testament to her determination and resilience.
-In excavating and documenting such abuse and trauma, Talusan gives voice to unspeakable experience, and shines a light of hope into the darkness.
+In excavating such abuse and trauma, and supplementing her story with government documents, medical records, and family photos, Talusan gives voice to unspeakable experience, and shines a light of hope into the darkness.

 Praise for The Body Papers